programAlex1/my-first-apirest/README.md

 # My-first-apirest
-# My first apirest in Spring Boot, it has the functionalities of a CRUD:
+# My first apirest in Spring Boot, it has the functionalities of a CRUD and others functionalities:
 -Get the list of users.

+-Get the list of users but set a limit on the number of registrations.

 -Register new user.